San Francisco Chronicle“They are, to put it directly, one of the world’s best.”

 San Jose Mercury News“Chanticleer could sing the Turtles’ greatest hits and make them sound like heavenly hosannas.
 That’s how extraordinary it is, this 12-voice male choir.
 It produces a sound of sheer beauty.
 It’s an oasis in a noisy and disturbing world.”

-Known around the world for its eclectic repertoire and dazzling virtuosity, the GRAMMY Award-winning vocal ensemble Chanticleer – under the leadership of Music Director Tim Keeler – has been hailed by the Boston Globe as “breathtaking in its accuracy of intonation, purity of blend, of color and swagger of style.”
+Known around the world for its eclectic repertoire and dazzling virtuosity, the Grammy Award-winning vocal ensemble Chanticleer has been hailed by the Boston Globe as “breathtaking in its accuracy of intonation, purity of blend, of color and swagger of style.”
 Founded in San Francisco in 1978 by singer and musicologist Louis Botto, Chanticleer quickly took its place as one of the most prolific recording and touring ensembles in the world, an “orchestra of voices” performing thousands of live concerts and selling more than one million recordings.

-Rooted in the Renaissance, Chanticleer’s repertoire has expanded to include a wide range of classical, gospel, jazz and popular music.
+Rooted in the Renaissance, Chanticleer’s repertoire has expanded over nearly four-and-a-half decades to include a wide range of classical, gospel, jazz, and popular music.
 With a deep commitment to the commissioning of new compositions and arrangements, Chanticleer foregrounds American repertoire and a distinctively American sound, complementing the group’s signature diversity in terms of membership and genre.
-The ensemble has dedicated much of its vast recording catalogue to these commissions, garnering GRAMMY Awards for its recordings of Sir John Tavener’s Lamentations & Praises and the ambitious collection of commissioned works entitled Colors of Love.
-Chanticleer is the recipient of Chorus America’s Dale Warland Commission Award and the Chorus America/ASCAP Award for Adventurous Programming.
-The group’s Music Director Emeritus, Joseph H. Jennings, received the Brazeal Wayne Dennard Award for his contribution to the African American choral tradition during his 25-year tenure as both singer and Music Director.
+The ensemble has dedicated much of its vast recording catalogue to these commissions, garnering Grammy Awards for its recordings of Sir John Tavener’s Lamentations & Praises and the ambitious collection of commissioned works entitled Colors of Love.
+Chanticleer’s 2002 album Our American Journey was inducted into the National Recording Registry of the Library of Congress in 2025.
+The group is the recipient of Chorus America’s Dale Warland Commission Award and the Chorus America/ASCAP Award for Adventurous Programming.
+Chanticleer’s Music Director Emeritus, Joseph H. Jennings, received the Brazeal Wayne Dennard Award for his contribution to the African American choral tradition – comprising more than a hundred arrangements – during his 25-year tenure as both singer and Music Director.